littlebrighter/alfred--ultimate-currency-converter/README.md

 ## Prerequisites

-* This workflow relies on exchange rate data provided by [currencyconverterapi.com](https:/currencyconverterapi.com).
-You will need to get an API key, which is available entirely free of charge [here](https://free.currencyconverterapi.com/free-api-key).
-That free API is limited to 100 requests per hour, enough for most of us.
-Ultimate Currency Converter caches the requests, so that exchange rates are only fetched once per hour.
-Thus, you can ask for 100 different combinations of two currencies every hour without running into the limit.

-* **Update:** since UCC version 1.12.3 you can also use the API from [exchangeratesapi.io](https://exchangeratesapi.io).
-You will also need to get an API key, which is available entirely free of charge [here](https://manage.exchangeratesapi.io/signup/free).
+* This workflow relies on exchange rate data provided by third-party APIs

+* The following services are supported, pick one of them and get an API key:

+    * [currency.getgeoapi.com](https://currency.getgeoapi.com) → get your API key [here](https://currency.getgeoapi.com/currency-plans/)

-   * **Hint:** Please see [Issue #8](https://github.com/littlebrighter/alfred--ultimate-currency-converter/issues/8) for recent changes restricting the free plan of this API.
+    * [exchangeratesapi.io](https://exchangeratesapi.io) → get your API key [here](https://manage.exchangeratesapi.io/signup/free) (please also see [issue #8](https://github.com/littlebrighter/alfred--ultimate-currency-converter/issues/8) for recent changes restricting the free plan of this API)

-* **Update:** since UCC version 1.12.6 you can also use the API from [currency.getgeoapi.com](https://currency.getgeoapi.com).
-You will also need to get an API key, which is available entirely free of charge [here](https://currency.getgeoapi.com/currency-plans/).
+    * [currencyconverterapi.com](https://currencyconverterapi.com) → get your API key from [here](https://free.currencyconverterapi.com/free-api-key), usage is limited by number of requests per hour

 ## Prerequisites for users of macOS Monterey 12.0 and later